rails/rails/guides/source/testing.md

 * Load the fixture data into the table
 * Dump the fixture data into a variable in case you want to access it directly

-#### Fixtures are ActiveRecord objects
+#### Fixtures are Active Record objects

-Fixtures are instances of ActiveRecord.
+Fixtures are instances of Active Record.
 As mentioned in point #3 above, you can access the object directly because it is automatically setup as a local variable of the test case.
 For example:

 ```ruby
 # this will return the User object for the fixture named david